LukaszGreiner/LukaszGreiner/README.md

 - 👋 Hi, I’m @Łukasz Greiner (20yo)
-- 👀 I’m interested in macro photography, geocaching, new technologies and code
+- 👀 I’m interested in macro photography, geocaching and new technologies.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JavaScript by doing own projects, watching Jonas Schmedtmann crash-course and playing codewars.
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project / looking for an internship.
 - 📫 How to reach me devlukaszgreiner@gmail.com

 <!---